 Spinach Borek (Ispanakli Borek) is a delicious Turkish pastry made of thin flaky dough called "yufka" filled with spinach and onions.
 Anyone who has visited Turkey probably came across with some kind of a borek.
 They are the most popular breakfast item or a snack on the go!

 In the old days, our grandmothers used to make yufka sheets at home to make borek, but luckily you can easily find yufka sheets in food stores or online.
 In Turkey, there are still some small yufka shops that only make fresh yufka sheets.

 Like Pogaca (Turkish Buns), borek is also widely available in pastry shops and they come with different shapes and fillings.
-Cheese, spinach, potatoes or meat are the most popular fillings for boreks, but spinach borek is probably my favourite among them.
-You can add cheese (Spinach and Feta Borek) or mince to spinach filling for extra flavour and make it even more exciting!
+Cheese, spinach, potatoes, or meat are the most popular fillings for boreks, but spinach borek is probably my favourite among them.
+You can add cheese (Spinach and Feta Borek) or mince (Borek with Meat and Spinach) to spinach filling for extra flavour and make it even more exciting!

 How to Make Rolled Spinach Borek?

 Making Spinach Borek is easy but it requires some time and patience.
 To achieve the best results, you need to follow a few simple steps:

 - Prepare the Spinach Filling - Put a large heavy-based pan on medium heat and add olive oil then sauté the onions and garlic until translucent.
 Add chilli, tomato paste, salt, pepper and paprika, saute for another minute, stirring continuously.
 Add the spinach and cook until the water from spinach totally evaporates.
 Let the filling cool down totally before using it for borek.